grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 This document guides an operator through the process of migrating a deployment of [Cortex](https://cortexmetrics.io/) to Grafana Mimir.

+Grafana Mimir 2.0.0 includes significant changes that simplify the deployment and continued operation of a horizontally scalable, multi-tenant time series database with long-term storage.
+Configuration parameters that don't require tuning have been removed, some parameters have been renamed so that they are more easily understood, and some existing parameters have updated default values, so that Grafana Mimir is easier to run out of the box.

+`mimirtool` automates configuration conversion.
+It is used to generate Mimir configuration from Cortex configuration, providing a simple migration path.

 ## Prerequisites

 - Ensure that you are running [Cortex 1.11.0](https://github.com/cortexproject/cortex/releases).